-Most other flight automation apps that use the DJI SDK upload missions to the Drone for execution.
-This approach is called onboard waypoints, and it is the reason why these apps are essentially clones of each other - they rely on the same underlying flight controller.
-Furthermore, onboard waypoints only offer a very specific, limited command set and DJI rarely updates this command set.
-DJI has also excluded onboard waypoints from certain drones, such as the Mavic Mini, meaning many apps cannot support that drone.
+Most flight automation apps are limited to uploading missions to the drone for execution.
+This approach is called onboard waypoints, and it is the reason why most apps are essentially clones of each other - they rely on the same underlying flight controller.

 Dronelink supports both onboard waypoints and an alternate approach to running missions called virtual stick.

 Virtual stick missions send commands in real-time as a human pilot would using the sticks on a remote control.
 While this approach does require a constant connection to the drone, it unlocks many features in Dronelink that are not possible with onboard waypoints, such as the advanced settings on Map, Facade, and Inspection components.

 The virtual stick approach also unlocks automated missions for drones that do not support onboard waypoints, such as the Mavic Mini and Mavic Air 2.

 Unlike virtual stick missions, onboard waypoint missions run on the drone and this allows these types of missions to continue even while the drone is disconnected.
 This behavior can be desirable for certain use cases and regulatory environments, and Dronelink has several unique features that partially mitigate the inherent limitations of DJI's onboard flight controller:

 Dronelink mission plans can effectively run multiple DJI Waypoint missions without requiring the user to manually open and upload each new mission.
 Each DJI waypoint mission is just another component of the same mission plan.